Effective Date: July 1, 2025

-Issuing Authority: Senior Vice President for Finance and Administration
+Issuing Authority: Senior Vice President for Administration and Finance

 Policy Contact: Associate Vice President for Human Resources, HR@mercer.edu, 478-301-2786